vincentcoquillard/javaTalkProject/README.md

 We have to implement, using software development method, a chatroom a bit like whatsapp we called it "TALK".
 The group is composed by TSHIBUNZI Cippora Sagesse, COQUILLARD Vincent, TETU Raphaël, SIBONI Elie and CAZENAVE Vincent.

+IN ORDER TO LAUNCH THE PROJECT, DOWNLOAD THE SoftwareProject EXECUTABLE - CAZENAVE-TETU-COQUILLARD-TSHIBUNZI-SIBONI.jar AND LAUNCH IT.

 READ ALSO : toRead.docx, integration_plan.docx, INTERFACE SPECIFICATIONS.docx

 Each of us had specific tasks for the project.